GPII/universal/documentation/AuthorizationService.md

     ```
 * **return:** An authorization code.

-#### revokeAuthorization(userId, authorizationId)
+#### revokeAuthorization(userId, authorizationId, authorizationType)
-* **description**: Revoke an authorization decision.
-Before the revoke, the function ensures the authorization decision was made by the user.
+* **description**: Revoke an authorization.
+This API is used to revoke these authorization types: GPII app installation authorizations, onboarded solution authorizations, web preferences consumer authorizations.
+Before the revoke, the function ensures the authorization type matches and the authorization was made by the user.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * authorizationId: Number.
 A system generated unique number that identifies the authorization decision.
+    * authorizationType: String.
+The authorization type.
+It must be one of these values: "gpiiAppInstallationAuthorization", "onboardedSolutionAuthorization", "webPrefsConsumerAuthorization"
 * **return:** None.

 #### setSelectedPreferences(userId, authorizationId, selectedPreferences)